GalenWright/wright-lab-website/content/home/about.md

 widget: hero # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
-weight: 20 # Order that this section will appear.
+weight: 25 # Order that this section will appear.
 title: |
-  What we do and why?
+  ABOUT
 hero_media: UM-logo-vertical-CMYK.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.